-We welcome applications from Ghanaian students holding a minimum of a second class, lower division in their undergraduate degree programme (Honours).
+We welcome applications from Ghanaian applicants holding a minimum 2.2 degree from a

 If English isn't your first language, you'll need to demonstrate a minimum level of English language proficiency.
 We accept a variety of tests, details of the minimum grades we require can be found on our English Language Requirements page.